schase15/schase15.github.io/_posts/2020-07-30-KNN_Algorithm.md

 df = pre_process(df)
 df.head()
 ```
-As we can see, the data is now in the proper format for our KNN models.
+As we can see, the data is now in the proper format for our KNN models; all values are numeric and there are no redundant columns.
 <img src="/img/clean_df_head.png">

 Now that out data has been pre-processed, we can seperate the target from the fetures.